 How we manage your homeowners or condominium association in Fairfax Station

 We require that the tenant abide by all community and association covenants.
-To assist us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To help us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a good reference for landlords in Fairfax Station
+a free reference for rental investors in Fairfax Station

-- Before you put a renter in your rental in Fairfax Station
+- Before you lease out your investment in Fairfax Station

 - Collections and evictions